 • Integration options – The software that you choose must be able to integrate with the other systems you currently use.
 The goal of using inventory management software is to make your business more efficient and save you time and money, so it must be able to work alongside your platforms, marketplaces, shopping carts, and shipping carriers.
 Check out our list of current integrations and see how many tools you’re able to use in conjunction with ecomdash.

-Using multiple warehouses and multi-warehouse selling to satisfy your customers comes with many benefits.
+Using multiple warehouses to satisfy your customers comes with many benefits.
 Be sure to, keep your inventory management strategy crisp and effective.
 When you choose the right inventory management software, you are easily able to implement the above tips, and not only satisfy your customers, but also increase the growth of your business and your bottom line.